MatzoMT/cs1302-arcade/README.md

 * [`javafx.scene.input.MouseEvent`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/input/MouseEvent.html):
   used as the input parameter type for the `handle` method in a mouse-related event handler.

-Plese note that the datatype for a keyboard-related event handler needs to be `EventHandler<? super KeyEvent>` and not merely `EventHandler<KeyEvent>`.
+Please note that the datatype for a keyboard-related event handler needs to be `EventHandler<? super KeyEvent>` and not merely `EventHandler<KeyEvent>`.
 Likewise, the the datatype for a mouse-related event handler needs to be `EventHandler<? super MouseEvent>` and not `EventHandler<MouseEvent>`.

 # Appendix - Workflow